-TM Montante Development is transforming the former Millard Fillmore Gates Circle Hospital site into Lancaster Square; a vibrant, mixed-use, urban place featuring neighborhood retail, modern residential units, and commercial office space.Learn More
+TM Montante Development and Morgan Communities are transforming the former Millard Fillmore Gates Hospital into Lancaster Square; a vibrant, mixed-use, urban place featuring neighborhood retail, modern residential units, and commercial office space.Learn More

 Modern residential units

 Located on a main thoroughfare

 Traffic Calming Mechanisms

 The site of the former Millard Fillmore Gates Circle Hospital will be redeveloped into Lancaster Square; a vibrant, mixed-use, urban place featuring street-level retail, modern apartment living, commercial office space, food service, and an existing 750-space parking garage.
 At the heart of this development will be a central square that will function as a gathering place for pedestrians and a hub of activities of all types.

 A key feature of the project will be the extension of Lancaster Avenue through the site from Delaware Avenue to Linwood Avenue.
 This will open up the site, creating a tree-lined boulevard flanked by ground floor retail and commercial uses, which in turn will connect neighborhoods to the east and west with a walkable, attractive urban streetscape.

 We welcome community input throughout the redevelopment process and invite you to provide us with your comments using the contact form below.